Quickstart

 dipdup new

-Choose EVM network and demo_evm_events template.
+Choose From template, then EVM network and demo_evm_events template.

 Note

 Want to skip a tutorial and start from scratch?
-Choose [none] and demo_blank instead and proceed to the Config section.
+Choose Blank at the first step instead and proceed to the Config section.

 Follow the instructions; the project will be created in the new directory.